 Commentary has been provided for content in UFC 3-410-01.
 The General Design Requirements and IMC Modifications are restated for convenience with the associated commentary with paragraph numbering matching the UFC.
 Requirements and modifications paragraphs without commentary will not have content and are marked "No Commentary".
-Commentary is designated by a [C] and the commentary narrative is shaded.
+Commentary is designated by a "[C]" with the section number repeated and the commentary highlighted in light gray.